Certifying Knowledge Comprehension in LLMs: Knowledge Graph and Query Generation

 \subsection{Few-Shot Examples}

-~ To guide the LLM towards the desired response format and demonstrate the reasoning process, we include 2 few-shot examples in the prompt.
-These examples provide a clear illustration of how to approach the multi-hop reasoning task.
+~ To guide the LLM towards the desired response format and demonstrate the reasoning process, we include 2 few-shot examples in the prompt (common across all prompts to all models).
+These examples provide a clear illustration of how to approach the knowledge comprehension task.
+We investigate the impact of varying number of few-shot examples on LLM performance in Appendix~\ref{app:ablation}.
+We use the following few-shot examples for wikidata5m: